 Opportunity Loss of Discount

-All suppliers provide a discount on bills amount if early payment is made or is made in cash.
-If the buyer enjoys trade credit, he has to forego the discount otherwise available.
+Suppliers provide a discount on bill amount if payment is made early or is made in cash.
+If the buyer enjoys trade credit, he must forego the otherwise available discount.

 Increase in Input Prices

-As very clearly explained above in the advantages of suppliers, the buyers with liberal credit terms are charged with premium prices.
-This increases the cost of raw materials for the buyer making it a direct increase in the costing of finished goods of the buyer.
+As clearly explained above, in the advantages of suppliers, the buyers with liberal credit terms are charged premium prices.
+This increases the cost of raw materials for the buyer, making it a direct increase in the cost of finished goods for the buyer.
 Finished goods with higher prices are difficult to sustain in the competitive market.
-We know that price is an important factor for a demand of products.
+We know that price is an important factor in the demand for products.
 Higher prices may badly impact the demand for the buyer’s products.

 Loss of Goodwill

-Some managers have a tendency to delay payments till the last point possible.
+Some managers tend to delay payments till the last point possible.
 But, they are unaware of the problems posed by their suppliers in the absence of timely payment.
-Over a period of time, this idea impacts the goodwill of the firm in the market.
-All the suppliers will come to know about payment delays of the buying firm and will definitely entertain other buyers first.
-The firm may face problems like late supplies, no supplies in emergencies etc.
+Over a period of time, this idea impacts the firm’s goodwill in the market.
+All the suppliers will come to know about payment delays of the buying firm and will entertain other buyers first.
+The firm may face problems like late supplies, no supplies in emergencies, etc.

 Loss of Suppliers

 At times, failure to abide by the terms of credit can cause loss of supplier as well.
-The supplier may find it difficult to work with the buyers not paying on time as suppliers also have their supplier’s obligation to pay on time.
+The supplier may find it challenging to work with the buyers not paying on time as suppliers also have their obligation to pay on time.

 Cash Flow Mismatch as There is No Guarantee of Timely Payment

-We conclude that there is a cost of trade credit and it should be quantified and to our surprise, it can be quantified also.
+We conclude that there is a cost of trade credit, and it should be quantified, and to our surprise, it can also be quantified.